 Will: What advice would you give to a young programmer, designer or marketer who would like to have their own shop?
 Advantages of being a freelancer vs. owning a small shop vs. working for a larger agency?

 Drew: Take the time to figure out what life you want to live.
 Each career path has pros and cons, but it really comes down to how you want to spend your days.
 If you don’t have much real world experience, then it may make the most sense to start with a larger agency.
-Going that route will allow you to learn on projects that someone else if overseeing.
-Once you have some experience, then it’s much easier to come up with a plan to start your own business.
-And depending on the agency that you work for, you may be able to establish a few small clients while you still have a “real job”.
+Going that route will allow you to learn on projects that someone else is overseeing.
+Once you have some experience, then it’s much easier to come up with a plan to start your own business if being an entrepreneur and having your own shop appeals to you.

 Will: What are the next steps for ALINE?

 Drew: As a company, we’re pretty happy with where we are.
 We have a great team, amazing clients and are part of a very special community.
 We plan to continue to pay attention to industry trends so we can continue to provide the best work for our customers.
 We may try to add a few more members to our team this year.
 We want to grow slowly and intentionally so we can be sure to preserve our company culture.